 Can I challenge a Will?

-In 2017 the Supreme Court case of Ilott v Blue Cross gave many adult offspring the idea that they can succeed in a 1975 Act claim based on their financial circumstances.
+The Supreme Court case of Ilott v Blue Cross gave many adult offspring the idea that they can succeed in a 1975 Act claim based on their financial circumstances.
 It is not correct that the Ilott case has given rise to a 'rule' that 1975 Act claimants can now expect a share of the estate, either by judgment or by pressurising the defendant into settling.